mjambresic/talos-records/README.md

 ## Puzzle
 >[Puzzle.h](TalosRecords/Source/TalosRecords/Puzzle.h) ---
 >[Puzzle.cpp](TalosRecords/Source/TalosRecords/Puzzle.cpp)
->Script that references different components of a puzzle, tracking if objectives are completed.
-TODO rewrite
+>An actor component that references different pieces of a puzzle, tracking the completion of objectives and ensuring objects behave as a cohesive whole.

 >[PuzzleGate.h](TalosRecords/Source/TalosRecords/PuzzleGate.h) ---
 >[PuzzleGate.cpp](TalosRecords/Source/TalosRecords/PuzzleGate.cpp)
->Gates that are opened on objectives completed.
-TODO rewrite
+>A game object that obstructs the player's way out of a puzzle.
+It has two states: open and closed, set based on objective completion.

 >[IObjective.h](TalosRecords/Source/TalosRecords/IObjective.h)
->An interface that implements objective related methods..
-TODO rewrite
+>An interface that defines specific objectives for different puzzle objects.

 <br>

-## Game Objects & Player
+## Other Game Objects & Player
 >[Item.h](TalosRecords/Source/TalosRecords/Item.h) ---
 >[Item.cpp](TalosRecords/Source/TalosRecords/Item.cpp)
 >Base class of an item that player can interact with and place into the world.
 TODO rewrite